clementlefevre/clojure_for_data_analytics/README.md

-# Clojure for Data Analysis
+# Clojure for Data Manipulation

 A short demo on how to use the tablecloth library for data analysis.
 For people used to work with R/python, it might be difficult to find the same amount of online resources for clojure.